codeafix/claude-assistant/README.md

 4. On success: the request note's frontmatter is stamped with `status: done`, `completed`, and `output: [[topic]]`, then moved to `Claude/Research/Requests/Done/`
 5. On failure: the request note's frontmatter is stamped with `status: error` and moved to `Claude/Research/Requests/Error/`; a detailed error note (exit code, stdout, stderr) is written to `Claude/Research/Errors/<topic>.md`

-The watcher runs as a persistent launchd agent and handles multiple requests concurrently.
+The watcher runs as a persistent launchd agent.
+By default it processes one request at a time (Playwright requires exclusive access to a Chrome profile); increase `max_concurrency` in `config.yaml` if you configure multiple dedicated profiles.

 ## Prerequisites